davebenson/doom4-walkthrough/README.md

 OK, continue down this short dingy corridor, and you'll find a Hatch, at left, along with some a rocket launcher.

-/PONR/: Dropping down this hatch is irreversible, and a Checkpoint is created immediately on hitting the ground.
+POINT OF NO RETURN: Dropping down this hatch is irreversible, and a CHECKPOINT is created immediately on hitting the ground.

 ## Mission 5: Fight: Base of Tower
 This fight begins with a cut-scene introducing us (somewhat) to the Mancubus.